starkware-libs/starknet-docs/docs/Blocks/transactions.md

 Where:

-- The placeholder zero is used to align the hash computation for the different types of transactions.
-Here, it holds the place of the `max_fee` field which exists in both invoke and declare transactions.
 - “deploy” and “constructor” are constant strings encoded in ASCII.
 - $h$ is the [Pedersen](../Hashing/hash-functions.md#pedersen-hash) hash and $sn\_keccak$ is [StarkNet Keccak](../Hashing/hash-functions.md#starknet-keccak)
 - `chain_id` is a constant value that specifies the network to which this transaction is sent.
 See [Chain-Id](./transactions.md#chain-id).